KirstensGitHub/predicting_attention_neural/code/preprocessing/Readme.md

 ## Preprocessing MRI data

+These scripts show the steps taken to preprocess the MRI data for analysis, with extended documentation below.

 First, download the MRI data for this experiment from <mark>LINK HERE</mark>.

 1. Edit `code/preprocessing/globals.sh` so that: